-Comment: There is an existing dwelling at 1553 County Rd 34 E which is located 86 m from the growing of the greenhouse however this dwelling is owned by the applicant.
-The growing facilities on the subject property will be just short of the 100 m setback requirement (98 m) from an off-site dwelling to the north at 1551 County Rd 34 E. To the south the growing area will be within 86 m of an off-site dwelling at 1565.
-The off-site dwelling to the north is significantly buffered by the existing greenhouse on the lot to the immediate north which would offset a potential 2 m reduction.
-In addition the 100 m (328 ft.) setback was established based on an MOECC best practices standard for the location of light industrial uses which is 70 m (230 ft.)
+Comment: The growing facilities on the subject property will meet the 100 m setback requirement.
+However, the proposed new processing area will be located within 68 m of the nearest off-site residential use.
+The 100 m (328 ft.) setback was established based on an MOECC best practices standard for the location of light industrial uses which is 70 m (230 ft.)
 This was then rounded to 100 m as a precautionary measure given the absence of real world potential impact from a MMPF.
-As there has been some limited experience with Part 2 operations in Kingsville and the Aphria operations in Leamington the principle impact has become evident in the form of odour generation.
+As there has been some limited experience with Part 2 operations in Kingsville and the Aphria operations in Leamington the impact has become evident in the form of odour generation.

-Based on consultation on similar applications it has been outlined that odour can be controlled through the use of charcoal filtration on ventilation fans and openings and cloaking or scent smell masking can also be used in other areas.
+The applicant has outlined that odour can be controlled through the use of charcoal filtration on ventilation fans and openings and cloaking or scent masking can also be used in other areas.
+This can be employed most effectively in the production area which will be a new build and can take the necessary extra precautions based on the reduction in setback.
 Odour control in the growing area may not be 100% as such it is important for these areas to comply with the 100 m setback.
-If existing greenhouse growing areas are located less than 100 m from an off-site residential use these areas may have to remain dark, not utilized, or demonstrate that minor reductions in the setback can be appropriately mitigated.
-In this case the applicant has no immediate plans for medical marihuana as such it is suggested that the 100 m requirement for the off-site dwellings not be reduced particularly since it has a very minimal impact on the total growing area.
+If existing greenhouse growing areas are located less than 100 m from an off-site residential use these areas may have to be remain dark or not utilized.